VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 By default, the Heroes are the first view.
 For the smallest initial payload and fastest launch time, you should eagerly load the `AppModule` and the `HeroesModule`.

-You could lazy load the Crisis Center.
+You could load the Crisis Center lazily.
 But you're almost certain that the user will visit the Crisis Center within minutes of launching the app.
 Ideally, the app would launch with just the `AppModule` and the `HeroesModule` loaded and then, almost immediately, load the `CrisisCenterModule` in the background.
 By the time the user navigates to the Crisis Center, its module will have been loaded and ready.